 The 24th of August was a memorable day for primate lovers, wildlife conservationists, and New Yorkers.
 A 1,766-pound gorilla sculpture named King Nyani was unveiled at Hudson Yards.
 Mission Africa Safaris is proud to have supported the artisan project.
 The Sculpture is 22.9 feet long, 8.5 feet tall with hands that can accommodate 3 people.
 It is the largest gorilla sculpture in the world and was inspired by a movie scene where King Kong grabs a woman in his hand.

 Marc is just one of the thousands with similar remarks after an encounter with gorillas in the wild.
 Gorillas are fascinating because they are genetically similar to us (98% DNA march).
-Watching a family of gorillas in the wild is like going back to the time when our ancestors first roamed earth.
-Though often mount gorilla tracking misunderstood and perceived as scary, gorillas are very gentle and peaceful.
-The silverback leads by charisma and example.
+Watching a family of gorillas in the wild is like going back to the time when our ancestors first roamed the earth.
+Despite common misconceptions, mount gorilla tracking is an incredibly peaceful and enlightening experience.
+Many people fear gorillas, but they are gentle creatures who simply want to live their lives in peace.
+The Silverback leads by charisma and example.
 It is this gentile and loving side that the two artists want the world to know about.

-The sculpture will definitely bring a new cultural feature to New York city amidst the ongoing pandemic.
+The sculpture will bring a new cultural feature to New York City amidst the ongoing pandemic.
 If you are looking for a place to take the kids or family, then you should visit this new addition to the Hudson Yards.
 The sculpture is excellent for photography and selfies.
-The sculpture was built in partnership with safari vacations and travel services, the Dian Fossey Gorilla Fund, Tucan Travel, World Wide Fund (WWF).
+The sculpture was made in partnership with Safari Vacations, Dian Fossey Gorilla Fund, Tucan Travel, and WWF.